 AWS products that will level up your enterprise app

-We already mentioned that AWS offers a large number of cloud products and solutions.
+We already mentioned that Amazon Web Services offers a large number of cloud products and solutions.
 That’s why it might be quite challenging to choose the ones that fit your business needs.
-But the good news is that AWS has a perfectly categorized menu so you can start with exploring the solutions filtered by the industry, your organization type, or a use case.
+But the good news is that AWS has a perfectly categorized menu so you can start with exploring the solutions filtered by industry, your organization type, or a use case.
 Alternatively, you can select separate products from the service type of your interest.

-By the way, it’s not necessarily that you move all the software you have to the cloud at a time.
-For AWS customers, it’s possible (and it’s a quite common situation) to combine usage of local physical servers and cloud compute power.
+By the way, you don’t have to necessarily move all your software to the cloud at the same time.
+For AWS customers, it’s possible and common to combine usage of local physical servers and cloud compute power.

 AWS IoT is not a single service, but the category of products that will allow you to build IoT solutions for a wide range of smart devices.
 From AWS IoT Core that is a cloud service letting customers connect different devices to Amazon FreeRTOS that is an operating system built specifically for microcontrollers, AWS offers everything you need to make your IoT application work fast and flawlessly.

 This AWS service is aimed at helping companies develop VR & AR applications in the easiest way possible.
 It allows customers to create a lifelike 3D environment that is full of virtual habitants.

 Besides the above products and solutions, AWS also provides Machine Learning (ML) and Artificial Intelligence (AI) services, as well as services that allow customers to build blockchain networks and robotics applications.
 So you can be sure that even your most innovative ideas may become a reality with AWS.

 AWS is indeed a trusted cloud service platform with millions of satisfied customers, including big brands like Expedia, Atlassian, GE, and Adobe.
 So if you still have doubts if AWS can really make a difference, read these success stories for some inspiration.